adamhatton/john-breedon-bass-tuition-pp4/README.md

 Heroku uses this file to determine how to run the app

 27. To prevent sensitive information being revealed when running the app on Heroku, the `DEBUG` variable should be set to False, however this can be set conditionally depending on whether you are in the development environment or not.
 To do this, create an environment variable within your development environment called `DEVELOPMENT` and set its value to True (for this project this was done in GitPod > Settings > Variables)
-28. Next, in the `settings.py` file, create add the following variable and assignment:
+28. Next, in the `settings.py` file, add the following variable and assignment:
 ~~~
 development = os.environ.get('DEVELOPMENT', False)
 ~~~